America is back with Biden, France's Macron says | Politics

 America is back with Biden, France's Macron says

-The United States is back as a cooperative leader of the free world, French President Emmanuel Macron said at a meeting with U.S. President Joe Biden.
-Biden asked if America was back, turned to Macron and said the French leader should be asked that question.
+The United States is back as a cooperative leader of the free world under President Joe Biden, France's Emmanuel Macron said on Saturday, illustrating the relief felt by many key U.S. allies that the tumult of Donald Trump's presidency is over.
+Macron's remark echoes that of British Prime Minister Boris Johnson who hailed Biden on Thursday as "a big breath of fresh air".

+The United States is back as a cooperative leader of the free world under President Joe Biden, France's Emmanuel Macron said on Saturday, illustrating the relief felt by many key U.S. allies that the tumult of Donald Trump's presidency is over.

+Macron's remark echoes that of British Prime Minister Boris Johnson who hailed Biden on Thursday as "a big breath of fresh air".
+Neither Macron nor Johnson drew an explicit parallel between Biden and Trump, though both praised Biden's distinctly cooperative tone and officials said there was a relief after Trump at times shocked and bewildered many European allies.

+Biden, asked by a reporter if America was back, turned to Macron and gestured with his sunglasses towards the French president that he should answer that question.
 "Yes definitely," Macron said.
-"It's great to have a U.S. president who's part of the club and very willing to cooperate," Macron said.
-"What you demonstrate is that leadership is a partnership"
+"It's great to have a U.S. president who's part of the club and very willing to cooperate."

+"What you demonstrate is that leadership is a partnership," Macron told Biden as they sat on an outdoor terrace with a sweeping view of the turquoise sea behind them.
+Biden agreed.

+"The United States, I've said before, we're back," Biden said.
+"Things are going, I think, well, and we're, as we say back in the States, we're on the same page," Biden added that the United States felt very strongly about the cohesion of the NATO military alliance and expressed support for the European Union - the target of much criticism from Trump during his 2017-2021 presidency.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)